 The Persian New Year is a much-awaited time of the year.
 The advent of spring means better weather for most in the Northern Hemisphere and beautiful flowers to smell and admire.

 Growing up, Navroze in Karachi meant a set of new clothes, a holiday from school, prayers at the fire temple, and then visits to the family elders.
-We got to eat sweets all day; received a bit of cash in a parika from grandparents and loving aunts—always with shiny, crisp, new notes straight out of the bank stuffed in a white envelope with bhali duas (good wishes) always written with a red pen.
+We spent the day indulging in eating sweets (mithai), particularly sutarfeni, which was always freshly made for the event by the stores across from the agiary, our fire temple.
+We would receive a bit of cash in a parika from grandparents and loving aunts—always with shiny, crisp, new notes straight out of the bank stuffed in a white envelope with bhali duas (good wishes) and always written in red ink, considered sagun nu or auspicious.
 It was never about the money, but about the excitement of having something to look forward to.

 While we ate traditional food for lunch as a family, we generally ate out for dinner.
-As years go by, every year I learn more about Navroze-our ancient traditions, heritage, and culture that we knew very little about when younger.
-Through my recent interest in researching commonalities between Persian and Parsi food, I found that one of the traditional foods Iranians eat over Navroze is a Mahi Polo—rice and fish.
+As the years go by, I learn more about Navroze—our ancient traditions, heritage, and culture—that we knew very little about when we were younger.
+Through my recent interest in researching commonalities between Persian and Parsi food, I found that one of the traditional foods Iranians eat over Navroze is Mahi Polo—rice and fish.

-Here I have shared my version of this dish, which I prepared for my mother one afternoon.
+Here I have shared my version of this dish, which was the last dish I prepared for my mother one afternoon on a whim.
 I enjoyed it very much.
 I think she did too.

 6 fish fillets—Tilapia or any